tosin1691/Team-Profile-Generator/README.md

 # Team-Profile-Generator

 ## Description
 This is a command line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-JS, Node.JS and NPM libraries will be utilised to build this application.
+JS, Node.JS, Bootstrap and NPM libraries will be utilised to build this application.

 ## Programming

-I used JS, Command line, node.js, Inquirer and Jest library to create a command line application that creates a team profile for users so that a user has quick access to emails and GitHub profiles by:
+I used JS, Command line, node.js, Bootstrap Inquirer and Jest library to create a command line application that creates a team profile for users so that a user has quick access to emails and GitHub profiles by:

 1) prompting users for information about their team manager i.e. name, employee ID, email and office number.
 2) Upon entering the requirements above, the user is presented with the option to: